July 13–15, 2001

 Finally, the parties spoke about the possible closer cooperation in the field of youth, emphasizing the question of youth research and information transfer, drug prevention, the protection of youth and starting exchange programs.

-As conclusion the parties have adopted the following summary on the meeting:
+As conclusion the parties have adopted the following summary on the meeting (Summary on Youth meeting of V4 countries):

 The delegations representing their countries on youth meeting of V4 countries got to know the program of V4 under the Hungarian presidency.
 After reporting on each country’s governmental and non-governmental purposes and actions the participants have concluded they have a similar point of view in the field of treating youth problems and they are intending to develop a closer cooperation in the future.